Michael McFadyen's Scuba Diving Web Site

 From the anchor, head south till you drop over the wall.
 In a southerly, you may need to pull the anchor up from the sand and put it on the reef as the rope might be rubbing on the rocks.
 The wall here is a shear drop of over three metres.
 There are lots of sea tulips and sponges all along the wall, as well as a few nice gorgonias.

 Once over the wall, head east.
-After about 20 metres there is a large overhang which is normally home to lots of one-spot pullers and in Autumn, Port Jackson sharks.
+After about 20 metres there is a large overhang which is normally home to lots of one-spot pullers and in autumn, Port Jackson sharks.
+There is also a small overhang and right on the sand we have seen an eastern blue devilfish in there.
+Just past here the wall becomes a jumble of large boulders and some wall sections.
 A bit further on there are some large rocks off the wall.
 On the way out, go on the outside of the rocks.
 This site also has a lot of leatherjackets and seapike, and we have seen huge bullrays here as well.

-About 30 metres past the cave the wall turns a bit towards the north-east.
+About 30 metres past the cave the reef starts to turn a bit towards the north-east.
 Around this part there are a lot more boulders off the wall.
 After another 20 or so metres there are plenty of large boulders that create gutters and small gullies.
 There are lots of Port Jackson sharks in these gutters during August to October.
 Just past here you will probably need to turn around.
 The depth reaches about 24 metres on the sand here.

-On the way back swim through the gutters before coming back on the wall proper.
-Follow this back to the anchor.
+Eventually you should return back to the main wall proper near the overhang you first encountered.
+Follow the wall back to the anchor.
 You should still have time to keep going so continue on to the west.
 About 20 metres past the anchor there is another larger overhang/cave.
 This is bigger than the previous one.
 The depth on the sand comes up to about 17 to 18 metres.
-This cave is also full of one-spot pullers.
+This cave is also full of one-spot pullers and mados.

 At the end of the cave, come up to the top of the reef which here is about 14 metres.
 Follow the top back to the east to the anchor.
 Spend any remaining bottom time in this area.
-You should get a bottom time of about 30 to 40 minutes on air.
+You should get a bottom time of about 30 to 35 minutes on air and 40 to 45 minutes on 32% nitrox.

 This is an excellent dive site, one of the best ones our club has found in the past 15 years.
 Unfortunately, like all the other dive sites south of Botany Bay, there is no charter boat that dives here.
 The only way you can dive is with a private boat or as a member of a club which has access to a boat or two.